 If you live in our practice catchment area (see above) you can join our list.
 If you are registering your new baby please next section.

-To register please visit the surgery with the following information: We are unable to register you if any of the forms are missing or incomplete.
+To register please visit the surgery with the following information: WE REQUIRE (minimum) the GMS1 from PLUS the New Patient Questionnaire PLUS the right hand side of your prescription from your previous practice (if you are on repeated medication(s)).
+We are unable to register you if any of the forms are missing or incomplete.

 - 1 x photo identification e.g. passport or driving licence (if over 16)